 Why should I use SuperStringer.com for restringing?

 We are a competent, reliable and quality stringing service.
 Often we are faster than the clubs or retail chains such as Dick's or Sports Authority.
-Most string jobs are complete in ONE business day.
+Most string jobs are completed while you wait or if dropping off within ONE business day.
 We take a lot of pride in our craft and will work with you to find the right string set-up for you and your game.
 Consistency is the key.
 We take care to ensure that every string job is the same time after time.

 How can I tell if my current stringer is doing a good job?